is padua worth visiting

 Plus, you’ll find great accommodation in Padua for cheaper rates than you’d find in Venice and Verona.

-When I was in Padua, I rented a car and drove to the Dolomites, and it was one of my favorite parts of my time in northern Italy.
+When I was in Padua, I rented a car with DiscoverCars and drove to the Dolomites, and it was one of my favorite parts of my time in northern Italy.
 Here’s a fantastic round-up of the best things to do in the Dolomites.

 If you rent a car in Italy, you’ll definitely be able to see more of the Veneto region and easily take day trips from Padua.